 No Kid Hungry: Deploys funds to ensure access to free meals continues for children in need, especially with schools closed.
 It is providing $5 million in emergency grants immediately — with more to come — to help schools and community groups feed kids during the outbreak and making sure families know how to find meals while schools are closed.
 You can donate here.

 Restaurant Workers’ Community Foundation: Directs money to organizations leading on-the-ground efforts in the restaurant community and provides zero-interest loans to businesses to maintain payroll during closure or reopen once the crisis has passed.
-It will establish a relief fund for individual restaurant workers facing economic hardships or health crises as a direct result of covid-19.
+It has established a relief fund for individual restaurant workers facing economic hardships or health crises as a direct result of covid-19.
 You can donate here.

 Ronald McDonald House Charities: Provides meals, housing and support for families who have children with serious illnesses and must be away from home for long periods.
 The organization is working on repurposing some of its spaces for health-care workers on the front lines of the crisis.
 Search for in-kind donations being accepted by your local chapter.
 You can donate money here.